Passing score PMP exam: What You Need to Know

 FairnessCould be unfair if one candidate received an unusually hard set of questions, impacting their fixed percentage.Balances exam difficulty, ensuring all candidates face a statistically similar challenge level.

-FocusEncouraged rote memorization of facts and processes to hit a target percentage.Measures the ability to apply knowledge, critical thinking, and judgment in realistic, complex scenarios.
+FocusEncouraged memorization of facts and processes to hit a target percentage.Measures the ability to apply knowledge, critical thinking, and judgment in realistic, complex scenarios.

 A Look Back: How PMP Exam Scoring Has Changed